Kayli/logspub/dev-security.md

 - shift left security practices
   - can significantly reduce the risk of releasing software with security vulnerabilities into production.
   - helps to optimize the continuous delivery chain by making security part and parcel of the development process

+- hard tokens: physical objects, used to grant access to a restricted digital asset
+- soft tokens: pieces of software, used also grant access to digital assets

 ## penetration testing [^2]